ice-bergtech/kr8/docs/concepts/components.md

 The `file` value must be a `jsonnet`, `yaml`, or `tpl` type file.

-For examples, the following `includes` entries:
+For example, the `includes` entries:

 ```yaml
 includes: [